stringandstickytape/MaxsAiStudio/README.md

 ### 20. Local AI Model

 - The application now uses the Gemma model for local AI processing, replacing the previously used Llama model.
+- The port defaults to 11434 in the UI, but can nonetheless be overridden in Settings

 ### 21. Regenerate All Summaries